stormpath/stormpath.github.io/source/ruby/product-guide/index.markdown

 This technique requires embedding the API key ID and Secret as components in a URL allowing you to have a single URL that contains all necessary information required to construct a `Client`.

+{% docs warning %}
-**WARNING:** Do not use this technique if you have access to a file system.
+Do not use this technique if you have access to a file system.
 Depending on the environment, environment variables are less secure than reading a permission-restricted file like `apiKey.properties`.
+{% enddocs %}

 If you do not have access to the file system to read an `apiKey.properties` file, you can create a `Client` instance from the URL.
 The `Client` accepts a single URL of the application Stormpath HREF with the API key information embedded in the URL.
 For example: